peterchang04/projectm/README.md

 ### ISSUES
 - after trying to launch Docker, Yarn says package.json is not found (suggesting -v is not working)
-  - Windows Firewall has somehow broken Docker filesharing
+  - Windows Firewall has somehow broken Docker filesharing (Maybe you're on a public network instead of private on you usually work on)
+    - Update the current network to be private from public (right click on wifi > network internet settings > change connection properties)
+  - (OR maybe) local machine drive sharing auth has been broken (e.g. changed windows pw)
+  - Uncheck drive share and re-check it to trigger re-establishing connection
 - trying to start vue cli (through launchDocker.bat for example) but missing dependency.
   - could be new packages added to project that didn't install locally.
 In cmd run> yarn